A TEAM of budding young Ripon Grammar School barristers triumphed in the courtroom after winning their case in a prestigious mock trial final.

 RGS students, who did all their own research, learning about the legal process and systems while discussing tactics, often late into the night, took turns to call witnesses, who they cross-examined.

-They were crowned winners following deliberations by Judge Rose and representatives from the University of Bradford’s School of Law.
+Their client was acquitted and they were crowned winners following deliberations by Judge Rose and representatives from the University of Bradford’s School of Law.

-One of the students, Aria Writer, was also invited to take part in an open day at Bradford Combined Court Centre, featuring activities including tours of the court building, mock trials and displays from organisations involved in the justice system.
+Aria was also invited to speak and take part in an open day at Bradford Combined Court Centre, featuring activities including tours of the court building, mock trials and displays from organisations involved in the justice system.

-Every member of the team had a chance to play both barrister and solicitor: “Everyone had to work and contribute behind the scenes before they could present,” explained Aria.
+Throughout the various rounds, every member of the team had a chance to play both barrister and solicitor: “Everyone had to work and contribute behind the scenes before they could present,” explained Aria.

 Bob Walker, Head of Careers at Ripon Grammar School, said: “The students have been fantastic.
 They had just two weeks to put it all together.
 It brings a tear to my eye.”